 How do you remove the skin?
 Well, you can use a knife or peeler.
-However, the easiest and best approach seems to be in blanching the peaches to make the skins soft enough for removal.
+However, the easiest and best approach seems to be blanching the peaches to make the skins soft enough for removal.

-To blanch the peaches you’re going to need
+To blanch the peaches, you’re going to need

-Okay, now that you have your ingredients (well the peaches) and the kitchen tools you’re going to need, you’re ready to get started with the blanching process.
+Okay, now that you have your ingredients (well, the peaches) and the kitchen tools you’re going to need, you’re ready to get started with the blanching process.

 At this point, the skins should be so soft that they’re falling apart in your hands.
 You’ll want to make sure you move through the blanching process quickly.
-This ensures the peaches are similar in firmness/texture, and that none of them are sitting in the water bath for too long.
+This ensures the peaches are similar in firmness/texture and that none of them sit in the water bath for too long.
 If you still have more peaches to remove the skins from, follow this same process.
 You can leave the blanched peaches sitting in a bowl or on a wire rack to let them dry while waiting to boil and blanch the remaining peaches.

 The blanching process (or boiling) is a short one.
 If you allow the peaches to sit in a hot bath of boiling water for too long, you run the risk that they’ll